China's JD.com IPO raises $1.78 billion, augurs well for Alibaba

-Chinese e-commerce firm JD.com Inc's (JD.O) has priced it U.S. IPO above the marketing range to raise $1.78 billion, pointing to strong demand for bigger rival Alibaba Group Holding Inc IPO-ALIB.N upcoming mega float.
+Chinese e-commerce firm JD.com Inc's has priced it U.S. IPO above the marketing range to raise $1.78 billion (1.05 billion pounds), pointing to strong demand for bigger rival Alibaba Group Holding Inc upcoming mega float.

-Loss-making JD.com, backed by Saudi billionaire Prince Alwaleed bin Talal's Kingdom Holding Co 4280.SE, is set to debut on Nasdaq on Thursday in what would be the biggest listing of a Chinese company in the United States.
+Loss-making JD.com, backed by Saudi billionaire Prince Alwaleed bin Talal's Kingdom Holding Co, is set to debut on Nasdaq on Thursday in what would be the biggest listing of a Chinese company in the United States.

 China's No. 2 e-commerce company priced its American Depositary Shares (ADS) at $19.00 each, above the $16 to $18 per ADS indicated range, valuing the company at more than $25 billion, according to its underwriters.